mmorub/gimbal2022/README.md

   const uint16_t num_time_steps= 200;       // time steps in between angular steps
   const float angular_step= 3.1416/180.0*5; // 5 deg in rad
 ```
-The variable `num_time_steps` defines the number of time steps in between the step signals sent to the motor (200* 5 microseconds= 1 second here).
+The variable `num_time_steps` defines the number of time steps in between the step signals sent to the motor (200* 5 milliseconds= 1 second here).
 The variable `angular_step` defines the input step signal.
 We will see that an input signal that corresponds to 5 degrees does not exactly result in a physical turn by 5 degrees.
 The deviation of the physical angle from the commanded angle will be captured by our transfer function.

 <!--
 <span style="color: red"> TODO: animated gif of the 5 step responses to illustrate the text block above</span>